- Nominated projects must have been completed within three years of the submission deadline.

 - Recipients may be asked to give brief remarks during the awards ceremony

-- Recipients may be asked to write a blog post on their project for the Preservation Leadership Forum website and/or may be asked to contribute to Forum Journal
+- Recipients may be asked to write a blog post on their project for the Preservation Leadership Forum blog and/or may be asked to contribute to Forum Journal

 - Recipients may be asked to serve as panel members for educational sessions at PastForward